 Overview

 This document describes in detail the procedure to be undertaken by the WestConnect Planning Management Committee (PMC) for selecting a transmission project developer for projects selected into the Regional Transmission Plan (Regional Plan) for purposes of cost allocation.
 The Transmission Developer Selection Process (TDSP) will commence following approval of the Regional Plan if a project(s) has been approved in the plan for purposes of cost allocation, and so long as the selection of a developer does not violate applicable law where the transmission facility is to be built that otherwise prescribes the entity that will develop and build the project.

-This procedure provides guidance regarding when and how the PMC will solicit from among Eligible Developers those who may be interested in developing the project(s) selected into the Regional Plan for purposes of cost allocation, subsequently issue a Request for Proposals (RFP) for each applicable project, evaluate the proposals submitted, and finally, seek to select an Eligible Developer to develop the projects responsive to each RFP.
-If the PMC determines that a project fails to secure a developer through this process, the PMC will remove the project from the Regional Plan and the PMC will proceed with reevaluating the Regional Plan in the subsequent planning cycle to seek an alternative solution.
+This procedure provides guidance regarding when and how the PMC will solicit from among Eligible Transmission Developers (Eligible Developers) those who may be interested in developing the project(s) selected into the Regional Plan for purposes of cost allocation, subsequently issue a Request for Proposals (RFP) for each applicable project, evaluate the proposals submitted, and finally, seek to select an Eligible Developer to develop the projects responsive to each RFP.
+If the PMC determines that a project fails to secure a developer through this process, the PMC will remove the project from the Regional Plan and the PMC will proceed with reevaluating the Regional Plan in the subsequent planning cycle.

-The PMC will utilize an Independent Evaluator to assist in developing the RFP for each project selected into the Regional Plan for purposes of cost allocation, to evaluate proposals submitted in response to each RFP, and to make a recommendation back to the PMC regarding which developer, if any, should be selected for each applicable project.
+The PMC will utilize an Independent Evaluator (IE) to assist in developing the RFP for each project selected into the Regional Plan for purposes of cost allocation, to evaluate proposals submitted in response to each RFP, and to make a recommendation back to the PMC regarding which developer, if any, should be selected for each applicable project.
 Project beneficiaries, as identified in the WestConnect regional cost allocation process, will serve an advisory role in the development of the request for information and RFP for each project selected into the Regional Plan for purposes of cost allocation.
 The PMC has final decision-making authority over the WestConnect Regional Planning Process and will be the entity responsible for selecting a transmission developer for the projects selected into the Regional Plan for purposes of cost allocation.

 An overview of the Developer Selection Process is provided in Table 1 and Figure 1.
+All timeframes are in calendar days.

 Table 1: Draft Developer Selection Process Steps (dated 12/19/2016)